abrarasif11/SelfDriving/README.md

 This project is a **Self-Driving Car Simulation** built using **Python** and **Pygame**.
 The car automatically follows a track by detecting pixel colors and adjusting direction.
-This project was developed as part of the **Programming Language Lab Final Project**.
+This project was developed as part of the **Programming Language Lab Final Project.

 ---